msull/emilytarot/README.md

 project was designed as an experiment to learn Streamlit and to explore working with large language models for custom applications.
 Hosted at [EmilyTarot.com](http://emilytarot.com).

-> Note: This project currently uses the GPT-3.5-turbo model due to access limitations.
-However, the results will be more
+> Note: This project is now using the incredible GPT-4-omni-mini model!
-> compelling once access to GPT-4 is granted.

 ## Features